sondera-ai/trustworthy-adk/examples/workspace/workspace_agent_profile.md

-# Agent Profile: email_calendar_assistant
+# Agent Profile: workspace

-This report provides an analysis of the `email_calendar_assistant` agent based on the AI agent characterization framework.
+This report provides an analysis of the `workspace` agent based on the AI agent characterization framework.

 ## Autonomy (A)